 This was one of the most famous and admired works made by Fabergé and also most expensive work ever created in Fabergé’s workshop.
 The tableware attracted admiration with its craftsmanship, perfect style, fanciful forms and decorations.
 Its exceptionality is also proven by the fact that it mysteriously disappeared and today we know it only from pictures and designs.

-The decoration of the found antique masterpieces is the same as the decoration of the cutlery depicted in the archival photo from Fabergé family collection (see pictures in the gallery below).
+The decoration of the found antique masterpieces is the same as the decoration of the cutlery depicted in the archival photo from Fabergé family collection (see pictures).

 View of the cutlery on the archival photography compared with the found parts of the Kelch’s silver service.
 In the selected areas it is possible to see the characteristic features of the decoration.

 Wszelkie materiały, informacje, pliki, rysunki, zdjęcia itp. nie mogą być publikowane i redystrybuowane bez pisemnej zgody właściciela serwisu dra Adama Szymańskiego.
 Kopiowanie, przedruk tekstów zamieszczonych na łamach serwisu oraz ich udostępnianie w mediach elektronicznych jak również w innej formie jest możliwe wyłącznie za pisemną zgodą właściciela serwisu.